bingao/symresponse/README.md

 # SymResponse

-A unified framework for response theory at different levels of electronic structure theory.
+A unified framework for response theory at different levels of electronic-structure theory.

 ## License